 2.1.
 Experimental Site and Duration

-The study was conducted during the Rabi season from February to May 2024–25 at the Post Harvest and Value Addition Laboratory, Department of Agriculture (Horticulture), Fruit Science, Faculty of Agriculture and Veterinary Sciences, Mewar University, Gangrar, Chittorgarh, Rajasthan.
-The experimental site is situated in a semi-arid agro-climatic zone characterized by sandy loam soil, moderate fertility, and good drainage.
+The study was conducted during the Rabi season from February to May 2024 at the Post Harvest and Value Addition Laboratory, Department of Agriculture (Horticulture), Fruit Science, Faculty of Agriculture and Veterinary Sciences of Mewar University of Gangrar (Chittorgarh, Rajasthan).
+The experimental site is situated in a semi-arid agro-climatic zone characterized by sandy loam soil, moderate fertility and good drainage.

 2.2.
 Experimental Design and Treatments

-The experiment was laid out in a Completely Randomized Design (CRD) with nine treatment combinations and three replications.
+The experiment was laid out in a Completely Randomized Design (CRD) with seven treatment combinations, including control treatment (no application of organic manure or GA3).
+All these treatments were in three replications.
 The treatments comprised combinations of three organic manure types and four gibberellic acid (GA₃) levels as follows:

 Organic Manure Treatments:

-O₁: Control (no organic manure)

-O₂: FYM @ 12 t/ha

-O₃: Vermicompost @ 4 t/ha
+O1: Farmyard manure (FYM) (12 t/ha);

+O2: Vermicompost (4 t/ha);

-O₄: Poultry manure @ 2.5 t/ha
+O3: Poultry manure (2.5 t/ha).

-GA₃ Levels:
+GA₃ Treatments:

-G₁: 0 ppm (control)

-G₂: 25 ppm
+G1: 25 ppm;

-G₃: 50 ppm
+G2: 50 ppm;

-G₄: 75 ppm
+G3: 75 ppm.

 Organic manures were incorporated into the soil 15 days before transplanting, allowing sufficient time for decomposition.
 Gibberellic acid solutions were freshly prepared and sprayed at the specified concentrations using a hand-held sprayer during the vegetative growth phase.